 The disappointment is that Canon didn’t provide support for the UHS SD cards so the SD slot is significantly slower to write.
 As a further disappointment, the buffer size has not increased so if you wanted to write RAW to the CF and JPEG to the SD, the buffer is only 6 shots.
-The buffer isn’t as poor if you’re writing the same RAW files to both card.
+The buffer isn’t bad if you’re writing the same RAW files to both card though – about 14 shots.

-Coupled with the slow writing to the SD card, the flexibility of this option is reduced for wedding photographers.
-It makes it more difficult to take advantage of the upgraded 6fps shooting mode (up from 4fps with the 5dii) and shoot RAW and JPEG.
+The slow writing to the SD card though means it’s more difficult to take advantage of the upgraded 6fps shooting mode (up from 4fps with the 5dii) while shooting RAW and JPEG.
 However, in practice I personally found virtually no instances where this affected my work since I shoot RAW to both cards.

 One of the most impressive features is the new silent mode shutter.
 This halves the amount of noise the shutter puts out and will be fantastic for shooting in a quiet church near to the couple.
 Kudos for such an effective feature Canon!
 In Church the shutter was effectively silent to those around me.
 I doubt anyone heard me shooting.
 View a video demonstration below: